Growth Hormone (Blood)

 What other tests might I have along with this test?

-Tests that use other drugs like clonidine, L-dopa, or glucagon
+Tests that use other medicines like clonidine, L-dopa, or glucagon

 What do my test results mean?